“What is ‘real’? How do you define ‘real’?”

 Against the nominalist we can confidently assert – we have no idea what is real or what isn’t.
 Everything is ‘real’, everything is not ‘real’ – so what?
 It’s a meaningless distinction.
 And if we take a step back and refuse to automatically accept these reification parameters, then we don’t even have to use them in the first place.

 If ‘real/not-real’ isn’t a useful distinction to make about any phenomena, then the question immediately becomes – what does it do?
-By stepping back from the nominalist’s attempt to tell us what is real or not, now ‘realness’ is no longer ours to decide, and all phenomena must be accounted for.
+By dodging the nominalist’s attempt to tell us what is ‘real’, now ‘realness’ is no longer ours to decide, and all phenomena must be accounted for.

 What does it do?